edgedb/edgedb/docs/stdlib/set.rst

     :index: aggregate

-    Returns the number of elements in a set:
+    Returns the number of elements in a set.

     .. code-block:: edgeql-repl